yingding/ml-examples/README.md

-# ml-examples
+# server-ml-examples
-this repository provides some code template for using ml lib with backend frameworks
+this repository provides some code templates for using different ml libs with some backend server frameworks.
+These code templates can be used to create backend with docker for ml driven backend application.